katamyra/Notes/Compiled School Notes/CS3001/Modules/Therac25.typ

 In order for a moral agent to be responsible for a harmful event, two conditions must hold:

-- *Casual Condition*: The actions (or inactions) of agents must have caused the harm
+- *Causal Condition*: The actions (or inactions) of agents must have caused the harm
 - *Mental Condition*: The actions (or inactions) of agents must have been intended or willed by the agent\*
 \*This also includes unintended harm if it came from carelessness or negligence